jernelv/SpecAnalysis/README.md

 #### Principal Component Regression (PCR)
 A regression method based on principal component analysis (PCA).
 PCA is an unsupervised data reduction method, where the original data is projected onto a smaller variable subspace with linearly uncorrelated variables.
 These variables are called principal components.
 This program uses the PCA implementation from scikit-learn, which uses the singular value decomposition (SVD).
 This PCA implementation is then combined with linear regression in order to perform PCR.

 Select the "PCR" button in order to perform PCR.
+You can set one target principal component, or a range of principal components.

 #### Partial Least-Squares Regression (PLSR)
 PLSR is one of the most commonly used multivariate analysis methods in spectroscopy.
 PLSR finds the regression model by projecting both the dependent and independent variables to a new space, whereas PCR only regresses the dependent variables.
 This program uses the PLSR implementation from scikit-learn.

 Select the "PLSR" button in order to perform PLSR.
+You can set one target latent variable, or a range of latent variables.

 ### Other Machine Learning Methods